An excuse to start the first one:

 119th birthday (and so his longtime trailer in HR%, Ralph Kiner, passes).
 Ned to see the grave someday:

-― images of war violence and historical smoking (Dr Morbius), Thursday, 6 February 2014 22:20 (seven years ago) link
+― images of war violence and historical smoking (Dr Morbius), Thursday, 6 February 2014 22:20 (eight years ago) link

 i mean need to, tho Ned could see it too I guess.

-― images of war violence and historical smoking (Dr Morbius), Thursday, 6 February 2014 22:22 (seven years ago) link
+― images of war violence and historical smoking (Dr Morbius), Thursday, 6 February 2014 22:22 (eight years ago) link

 ― images of war violence and historical smoking (Dr Morbius), Thursday, 20 February 2014 18:54 (eight years ago) link